eembc/energyrunner/README.md

 ![Input file directory](img/input-folder.png)

-**The Runner will look in the subfolder defined in the firmware, and can be checked with the `profile%` command.**
+**The Runner will look in the subfolder defined in the firmware.
+It knows this because the Runner queries the DUT during initialization and the firmware is configured with the proper response string for each model port.**

-Also note that the application was started with a Performance Mode DUT plugged in, and it shows up as a macOS serial port.

 If you see warnings about missing VISA drivers, ignore them.
 (The code supports VISA test hardware, but it is irrelevant for performance testing.
 If the VISA scan takes too long, refer to the configuration options at the end of this document.)